EMDR Therapy

 My Approach

+I do not just do EMDR without establishing a psychotherapeutic relationship with the client’s trauma.
+I have a few regular/talk therapy sessions to establish that rapport with the psyche and then dig deeper through EMDR.
 EMDR involves a series of guided sessions where you will be asked to recall distressing memories while focusing on external stimuli, such as side-to-side eye movements.
 This process helps your brain reprocess the memories, leading to a decrease in their emotional charge and allowing you to integrate them into your overall life narrative.
 I have personally used it and its effectiveness in tapping into my unconscious mind had yielded permanent and effective outcomes.
+EMDR are longer sessions than usual sessions, so pricing will be different.

 Who it’s for